These U.S. Companies Are Extremely Undervalued - Part 1

 9. Celanese (CE) - 37%

 We start fairly tame, as I try to include companies from as wide a sector spread as possible.
-Celanese is the Basic materials pick of the bunch - it's not a class 3, but a class 2 stock with an undervaluation I view being about 35% from fair value.
-There are class 1 stocks that are more undervalued than this, though not in the specific sector.
+Celanese is the basic materials pick of the bunch - it's not a Class 3, but a Class 2 stock with an undervaluation I view being about 35% from fair value.
+There are Class 1 stocks that are more undervalued than this, though not in the specific sector.
 My price target for the stock of around $100 share lies somewhere between the depressed forecast for 2020E and 2021E, where the stock is expected to bounce back.
-Given the quality of operations in CE, i view the stock as easily being worth at least it's historical trending valuation, which lies around 12X earnings.
+Given the quality of operations in CE, I view the stock as easily being worth at least its historical trending valuation, which lies around 12X earnings.
 It's currently trading for 9X.

-(Source: F.A.S.T graphs)
+(Source: F.A.S.T. graphs)

-Forecasts even just returning to 11-12X earnings until 2021 make possible returns of 23-24% - or returns where's you wouldn't lose money if it trades sideways until then.
-A good entry point from a conservative perspective, as i see it.
+Forecasts even just returning to 11-12X earnings until 2021 make possible returns of 23-24% - or returns where you wouldn't lose money if it trades sideways until then.
+A good entry point from a conservative perspective, as I see it.

 A word on the company in terms of quality.
 Celanese is BBB-rated, the dividend is safe at a mere 26% payout of earnings and can be covered even in worse years than 2020 is expected to become.
 Dividend growth rate averages 31% over the past few years, and though the company only has a streak of 14 years, the M* moat is narrow, the 3y-average forward PEG ratio is 1X, and you're paid a 3.3% yield to invest.

-As I said, not the most exciting, but in terms of Basic Materials, offers an extremely excellent upside that isn't tied to commodities such as oil.
-While there are other Basic Materials stocks that fit the bill, I wanted to mention Celanese as a good defensive alternative to the next one.
+As I said, not the most exciting, but in terms of basic materials, offers an extremely excellent upside that isn't tied to commodities such as oil.
+While there are other basic materials stocks that fit the bill, I wanted to mention Celanese as a good defensive alternative to the next one.

 The company is a "BUY" here.